 THE LAWS OF THE HUNTERIAN SOCIETY

-As amended and Revised 1922, 1937, 1949, 1953, 1959, 1962, 1973, 1983, 1984,1988, 2002, 2006, 2011 and 2017.
+As amended and Revised 1922, 1937, 1949, 1953, 1959, 1962, 1973, 1983, 1984,1988, 2002, 2006, 2011, 2017, 2020 and 2022.

-THE OBJECT OF THE SOCIETY
+THE OBJECTIVES OF THE SOCIETY

-1. The Hunterian Society was founded on 3rd February 1819, for the cultivation and promotion of the Science and Practice of Medicine.
+- The Hunterian Society was founded on 3rd February 1819, for the cultivation and promotion of the Science and Practice of Medicine.
 The Society’s motto is Ratio Societatis Vinculum.

 CONSTITUTION OF THE SOCIETY

-2. The Society shall consist of Fellows, Honorary Fellows, Life Fellows and Associate Fellows.
-Fellows, other than Honorary Fellows and Associate Fellows, on admission will normally be registered Medical Practitioners, Dentists, Nurses or Medical Scientists.
+- The Society shall consist of Fellows, Honorary Fellows, Life Fellows and Associate Fellows.
+Fellows, other than Honorary Fellows and Associate Fellows, on admission will normally be registered Medical Practitioners, Veterinarians, Dentists, Nurses or Medical Scientists.
 Other related professionals such as Medical Ethicists, Information Technologists and Medical Historians will be considered by Council up to a limit of 10% of the Fellowship.
 The Council may also elect as Honorary Fellows distinguished men or women, who need not be Medical Practitioners.

-8. The standing Committees of Council shall be the Finance and Investment Committee, the Editorial Board and the Museum Committee.
+- The standing Committees of Council shall be the Finance and Investment Committee, the Editorial Board and the Museum Committee.
 The Council shall have the power to form further Committees for specific purposes.

-9. A General Administrator will manage the day to day running of the Society.
+- A General Administrator will manage the day to day running of the Society.

 ELECTION AND ADMISSION OF FELLOWS

-10. Any Candidate for admission as a Fellow shall be proposed by no fewer than two Fellows, who have personal knowledge of the Candidate.
+- Any Candidate for admission as a Fellow shall be proposed by no fewer than two Fellows, who have personal knowledge of the Candidate.

-14. Annual subscriptions shall become due on 1st day of January of each year, or such other date, as shall from time to time be determined by Council.
+- Annual subscriptions shall become due on 1st day of January of each year, or such other date, as shall from time to time be determined by Council.

 HONORARY AND LIFE FELLOWS

-15. The power of proposing Honorary and Life Fellows shall be vested solely in the Council; but the mode of election shall be the same as in the case of Fellows.
+- The power of proposing Honorary and Life Fellows shall be vested solely in the Council; but the mode of election shall be the same as in the case of Fellows.
 A notification signed by the President and the Honorary Secretary shall be sent to the newly elected Honorary or Life Fellow.

-16. Honorary and Life Fellows shall enjoy the same rights and privileges as ordinary Fellows.
+- Honorary and Life Fellows shall enjoy the same rights and privileges as ordinary Fellows.
 They shall not exceed twenty in number.

-17. Spouses or partners of Fellows in good standing shall be offered the status of Associate Fellowship upon the decease of the Fellow.
+- Spouses or partners of Fellows in good standing shall be offered the status of Associate Fellowship upon the decease of the Fellow.

 RESIGNATION, REMOVAL AND EXPULSION OF FELLOWS

-20. Any Fellow desirous of resigning must give a written notice of his or her intention to the General Administrator and the Honorary Secretary and will be considered liable for any subscription already due at the time of notice.
+- Any Fellow desirous of resigning must give a written notice of his or her intention to the General Administrator and the Honorary Secretary and will be considered liable for any subscription already due at the time of notice.

-22. If the conduct of any Fellow, either without or within the Society, shall, in the opinion of the Council, be injurious to the character and interest of the Society, the Council shall have power, at a Special Meeting, to expel him or her from the Society, unless a satisfactory explanation of his or her conduct is forthcoming.
+- If the conduct of any Fellow, either without or within the Society, shall, in the opinion of the Council, be injurious to the character and interest of the Society, the Council shall have power, at a Special Meeting, to expel him or her from the Society, unless a satisfactory explanation of his or her conduct is forthcoming.

 ELECTION OF OFFICERS

-23. All Officers of the Society and other members of the Council shall be elected at the Annual General Meeting.
+- All Officers of the Society and other members of the Council shall be elected at the Annual General Meeting.

-24. A nomination list shall be prepared by the Council, and distributed among the Fellows at least twenty-one days before the Annual General Meeting.
+- A nomination list shall be prepared by the Council, and distributed among the Fellows at least twenty-one days before the Annual General Meeting.

 PRESIDENT, PRESIDENT-ELECT AND VICE PRESIDENTS

-26. The President shall be a Fellow of at least five years’ standing and be elected annually for a maximum of two consecutive terms.
+- The President shall be a Fellow of at least five years’ standing and be elected annually for a maximum of two consecutive terms.
 He or she shall regulate all the proceedings of the Society and Council, state and put questions, interpret the application of the rules and regulations, and decide every doubtful point.
 He or she shall check irregularities and enforce the observance of the laws.
-He or she shall sign the minutes of General and Council Meetings.
+He or she shall sign the Minutes of General and Council Meetings.

-27. The President-Elect shall be elected annually for the year preceding the taking of office as President.
+- The President-Elect shall be elected annually for the year preceding the taking of office as President.

 FINANCE AND INVESTMENT COMMITTEE

-33. The Finance and Investment Committee shall consist of the Treasurer as chair, the President, the President-elect and up to three other Fellows, who will normally previously have served as officers of the Society and will be elected at the Annual General Meeting.
+- The Finance and Investment Committee shall consist of the Honorary Treasurer as chair, the President, the President-elect and up to three other Fellows, who will normally previously have served as officers of the Society and will be elected at the Annual General Meeting.
 The term of office of the ‘other Fellows’ will be of three years.

-34. The responsibilities for management of both the General Fund and the Rudolph Fund shall be delegated to the members of the Finance and Investment Committee.
+- The responsibilities for management of both the General Fund and the Rudolph Fund shall be delegated to the members of the Finance and Investment Committee.

-35. The Honorary Secretary shall attend all the Meetings of the Society and Council.
+- The Honorary Secretary shall attend all the Meetings of the Society and Council.
 He or she shall take the Minutes of the Society’s Meetings, including the Annual General Meeting, communicate with the entrants for the Hunterian Scholarship and the Hunterian Prize, and help to prepare the Annual Report.

-36. The Honorary Secretary shall serve for up to three years and is eligible for re-election for a further term of up to three years.
+- The Honorary Secretary shall serve for up to three years and is eligible for re-election for a further term of up to three years.

-37. The Editorial Board shall consist of the Editor as chair, a Web-Editor and up to three other Fellows, who will normally be current or past Members of Council and will be elected at the Annual General Meeting.
+- The Editorial Board shall consist of the Editor as chair, a Web-Editor and up to three other Fellows, who will normally be current or past Members of Council and will be elected at the Annual General Meeting.
 The term of office of the ‘other Fellows’ will be of three years.

-38. The members of the Editorial Board shall be responsible for the preparation and publication of the Transactions.
+- The members of the Editorial Board shall be responsible for the preparation and publication of the Transactions.

-39. The Web-Editor will be appointed by Council and will be responsible for keeping up to date the information about the Hunterian Society on the web site.
+- The Web-Editor will be appointed by Council and will be responsible for keeping up to date the information about the Hunterian Society on the web site.

-40. The Museum Committee shall consist of the Curator as chair, the President, the President Elect, the Treasurer and up to three other Fellows, elected at the Annual General Meeting.
+- The Museum Committee shall consist of the Curator as chair, the President, the President Elect, the Treasurer and up to three other Fellows, elected at the Annual General Meeting.
 The term of office of the ‘other Fellows’ will be of three years.

-41. The members of the Museum Committee will assist the Curator and shall be responsible for the catalogue, maintenance and safe custody of the Hunterian Collection of the Society.
+- The members of the Museum Committee will assist the Curator and shall be responsible for the catalogue, maintenance and safe custody of the Hunterian Collection of the Society.

-42. The General Administrator is a salaried employee of the Society and shall transact the general business of the Society in accordance with the duties and responsibilities laid down in the job description prepared and approved by the Council.
+- The General Administrator is a salaried employee of the Society and shall transact the general business of the Society in accordance with the duties and responsibilities laid down in the job description prepared and approved by the Council.
 He or she shall attend Council Meetings and take Council Minutes.

 MEETINGS OF THE SOCIETY

-50. The Ordinary Meetings of the Society shall normally be held at least once a month, from September to June inclusive, or at such times as the Council consider expedient.
+- The Ordinary Meetings of the Society shall normally be held at least once a month, from September to June inclusive, or at such times as the Council consider expedient.

-54. The Council shall invite some eminent authority to deliver the Hunterian Society Lecture at a Meeting during the session.
+- The Council shall invite some eminent authority to deliver the Hunterian Society Lecture at a Meeting during the session.

-55. The Hunterian Society Oration shall be delivered annually by a distinguished Fellow or a notable contemporary figure in Science or the Arts at a regular Meeting of the Society.
+- The Hunterian Society Oration shall be delivered annually by a distinguished Fellow or a notable contemporary figure in Science or the Arts at a regular Meeting of the Society.
 Although the primary purpose of the Oration is to commemorate the life and work of John Hunter, and also of his brother William Hunter it is not intended to exclude from the scope of the Annual Oration topics bearing upon the History of Medicine, the relation of Medicine to other sciences and to human life in its widest sense.

-56. An Anniversary Dinner shall be held each year, at a place convenient to the Fellows, in the month of February, near to the birthday of John Hunter, on 13th February.
+- An Anniversary Dinner shall be held each year, at a place convenient to the Fellows, in the month of February, near to the birthday of John Hunter, on 13th

-60. The Hunterian Medal shall be awarded at the discretion of Council from time to time to an individual who is judged to have made an outstanding contribution to the Science and Practice of Medicine.
+- The Hunterian Medal shall be awarded at the discretion of Council from time to time to an individual who is judged to have made an outstanding contribution to the Science and Practice of Medicine.